Close Menu

 The following year, he left the volunteer infantry unit and re-enlisted in the regular army as a private in the Buffalo Soldiers 9th Calvary Regiment.
 He was commissioned as a second lieutenant in 1901.
 Despite his exemplary service with the famed Buffalo Soldiers, Davis found himself being placed in positions such as a college ROTC instructor and as a National Guard advisor.

 Davis worked with Wilberforce University as a Professor of Military Science and Tactics and also served in the same role at Tuskegee University.
-Davis found himself far from the front lines which was done to avoid putting him in command of white troops or officers.
-Even when Davis was promoted to the front lines, it was only for temporary periods of time.
+Davis found himself far from the front lines, a move intended to avoid putting him in command of white troops or officers.
+Even after Davis was promoted to the front lines, it was only for brief periods.

 General Benjamin O. Davis Thehub.news This Day in History United States Army